Moonisselfaware/curriculum-template/README.md

 ## -3 Review chapter

+NOTE: most of the time the author mode does a fantastic job so you might not even need to run this one.

 Switch to "reviewer"

 Type the following in the chat (switch out the chapter number as needed):